KintCark/Stable-Diffusion-CCP-Termux-Android/README.md

 # Stable-Diffusion-CCP-Termux-Android
 I've Made An Easy to Follow install Guide For Sd.ccp its uses way less ram than fastsdcpu and u can use any model and lora or vae it supports sd14,sd15,sdxl,and sd3

+Before installing virtual environment make sure u install ubuntu in termux first

+Looks like Python 3.12 actually Works!!
+U have to create a virtual environment so here is the guide:

+To run ComfyUI in a separate environment on Termux with Python 3.10.11, follow these steps:

+---

+1. Install Required Packages

+First, ensure your Termux is updated and install necessary packages:

+apt update -y && apt upgrade -y apt install python3-full git ffmpeg

+---

+2. Install & Setup a Virtual Environment

+Create and activate a virtual environment:

+python3 -m venv comfyui-env
+source comfyui-env/bin/activate

 AAAAAA YOO! you can install vulkan now it will use the android graphics for gpu acceleration